kidd000/2026_HumpShaped_Cooperation/README.md

 ## Reproducing the main-text figures

-The plotting and panel-assembly scripts (R and Python) are not part of this release.
 The sections below describe how the data behind each figure is produced from the packages above, so the figures can be reconstructed with any plotting tool.
 Figure 1 is a schematic and uses no data.

-### Figure 2 -- evolutionary outcomes across the N x K space
+### Figure 2.
+Evolutionary outcomes across the N x K space

 Produced from `evolution_simulation`.
 Run the N x K sweep over group sizes `N = 3..16` and steepness `K = 1, 2, ..., 128` (`run_evolution_sweep.py`,